surachat1234/GameKitty/README.md

 * Needs Visual Studio 2017 15.9 or later (maybe works older versions)

 ## Releases ##
-If you don't want to compile just use [!release (https://github.com/LovelyEclair/GameKitty/releases) page.
+If you don't want to compile just use [release](https://github.com/LovelyEclair/GameKitty/releases) page.

 ## Do you want to support me? ##
 Why aren't you visit my patreon?